robipozzi/windfire-restaurants-devops/aws/README.md

-# Windfire Restaurants - AWS architecture
+# Windfire Restaurants - AWS Single Zone Architecture
-The overall architecture created by applying these Terraform configurations is the following
+The overall architecture created by applying the Terraform configurations provided is the following

 ![](images/AWS-robipozzi_windfire-restaurants.png)

 The following files and scripts are provided for Terraform experimentations with AWS:
 * *provision.sh* - this script runs Terraform configurations.
 It actually runs Terraform *Infrastructure as Code* configurations against AWS and requires 2 parameters:
-    * **AWS API KEY** : this is the API Key ID which needs to be generated through AWS IAM service and associated with an AWS User
+    * **AWS API KEY** : this is the API Key ID which needs to be generated through AWS IAM service and associated with an AWS User with the appropriate authorizations.
     * **AWS API SECRET**: this is the API Secret associated with the API Key
-* *aws.tf* - it defines the AWS provider used by all Terraform configurations
+* *aws.tf* - Terraform configuration that defines AWS provider parameters used by all Terraform configurations
-* *network.tf* - this Terraform configuration defines a Virtual Private Cloud and all related Network objects, allowing the creation of the following elements in AWS:
+* *network.tf* - Terraform configuration that defines a Virtual Private Cloud and all related Network objects, allowing the creation of the following elements in AWS:
     * 1 VPC                 - it defines a VPC within an established AWS region and availability zone (by default they are AZ 'eu-central-1a' within 'eu-central-1' region)
     * 1 Internet Gateway    - it defines an Internet Gateway to allow egress to the Internet